 53. Giammaria Ortes, Reflessioni sulla popolazione delle nazioni per rapporto all'economia nazionale (Venice: 1790).
 This book, published soon after in an English edition, was the basis which Jeremy Bentham's Rev. Thomas Malthus plagiarized in producing his An Essay on Population (1790) (New York: E.P.
 Dutton and Co., 1960).
-The notion of "carrying reader that Watson (and the Financial Times) are quite serious about this promotion of cannibalism, and that we might prepare the reader for an insight into the minds of not only the perverse Mandeville, but Hobbes, Locke, and Ortes, too.
+The notion of "carrying capacity," which the Club of Rome inserted into the population-policy discussions of the 1980s, is taken directly from Ortes's Reflessioni, not Malthus.
+For more on Ortes, see Lyndon H. LaRouche, Jr., "How Bertrand Russell Became an Evil Man," loc. cit., passim.